 The new exposure to Flanigan’s music also brings exposure to Nightcap Entertainment.
 As Flanigan and Rector travel the country, they help launch the careers of other artists.
 In regard to what inspired them to launch Nightcap, it was apparent to them that to start in music, artists are required to do way too much on their own.
 Running websites, filming music videos, editing in post-production, marketing on social media; it’s extremely overwhelming.
 To be an artist, you must be a small business owner.

 Nightcap presents solutions to bear some of that load and get independent artists off the ground.
 The pair are looking to turn the company into a small label, creating even more opportunities for up-and-coming creatives.
 Though they aim to help musicians throughout the country, they haven’t forgotten about those in their own Hudson Valley backyard.

 And the Hudson Valley certainly has not forgotten about them.
 Flanigan described the support from his hometown in Saugerties and the surrounding areas as “100-percent mind-blowing.”

 He’s cherished his local performances over the years, including at venues like Colony in Woodstock, Poughkeepsie’s The Chance Theater, The Falcon in Marlboro, The Towne Crier in Beacon, and at the Hudson Valley Garlic Festival in his hometown.
 To celebrate his success on the show locally, the teams at Hope Rocks Events, Sawyer Motors, and the Town of Saugerties organized drive-in showings for the most episodes of The Voice, where the communities that inspired Flanigan could gather to celebrate his impact.

 “I can’t even express the gratitude I have…I’m always aware that I’m performing for America and everyone back home,” Flanigan says.

-As he pushes on in the competition, the message remains the same: never give up on your dreams.
+As he pushed on in the competition, the message remained the same: never give up on your dreams.